segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Entity Conditions

-- *at least*: only supports 1 or greater
+- *at least*: only supports 1 or greater.
-- *exactly*: supports 0 or greater
+- *exactly*: supports 0 or greater.
-- *at most*: supports 0 or greater
+- *at most*: supports 0 or greater.
     - When filtering by 0, you can’t filter by entity properties or by additional nested entities.

 #### Negative Audiences